The Westchester Experience

 Tips for getting to Pleasantville

 Pace provides a shuttle that takes students into Pleasantville.
-The bus runs every fifteen minutes that picks up students in front of Miller Hall on the weekdays and Wilcox Hall on the weekends For more information the shuttle bus services click here.
+The bus runs every fifteen minutes that picks up students in front of Miller Hall on the weekdays and Wilcox Hall on the weekends.
+View the Fall/Spring 2017-2018 Intercampus Bus Schedules.

 *Disclaimer: The Office of the First-Year Experience has compiled these resources for your convenience.
 Pace University does not have an affiliation with any of the companies identified here.
 Representation on this list does not endorse a recommendation.
 If you have recommendations or suggestions about the information listed, please contact the Office of the First-Year Experience.